UtrechtUniversity/ricgraph/docs/ricgraph_containerized.md

 to the [Ricgraph initialization file *ricgraph.ini*](ricgraph_install_configure.md#ricgraph-initialization-file).
 Follow these steps:
 * First execute a `bash` shell in the Ricgraph Podman container (see above).
+Execute the following commands in the container (in the bash shell you just started).
 * If necessary, add API keys to *ricgraph.ini*.
 It is in */usr/local* in the container.
   You can use `vim` (or `vi`) to edit it.
-* Go to the directory with harvest scripts (`[version]` is the version of Ricgraph in the container, substitute it for the actual version number):
+* Go to the directory with harvest scripts:
   ```
-  cd /app/ricgraph-[version]/harvest
+  cd /app/ricgraph/harvest
   ```
 * Run a harvest script (they start with 'harvest_'):
   ```